Agent Skills: Skill Authoring

 • "Never commit .env files" -> AGENTS.md (invariant)

-• "When writing tests, follow these NUnit patterns" -> Skill (procedure)
+• "When writing tests, follow these NUnit patterns" -> skill (procedure)

-• "Use const by default, let when reassignment needed" -> AGENTS.md (convention)
+• "Use const by default" -> AGENTS.md (convention)

-• "When creating decision records, follow this template" -> Skill (infrequent workflow)
+• "When creating decision records, follow this template" -> skill (infrequent workflow)

 Progressive Disclosure

-File Location and Discovery
+File Location

-Project-local (walks up to git worktree root):
+• Project: .opencode/skills/<name>/SKILL.md (walks up to git worktree root)

-• ~/.config/opencode/skills/<name>/SKILL.md
+• Global: ~/.config/opencode/skills/<name>/SKILL.md

-The skill name MUST match the directory name.
+Skill name MUST match directory name.

-Required Frontmatter
+Frontmatter

 ---